 Being a distributed team here at LearnJam, we’re used to collaborating together and running remote workshops fully online.
-So, over the last month, we’ve loved seeing online communities grow and have been showing our virtual faces at as many online events as possible.
+So, over the last month, we’ve loved seeing online communities grow and have been showing our virtual faces at as many online learning events as possible.
 Here are some of the Zooms and Hangouts we’ve been in and what we’ve learned.

-Events we have attended / hosted
+Online events we have attended / hosted

 LXD Meetup: Building learning communities online